alanpaxton/alanpaxton.github.io/java-benchmarks.md

 * We have made some opportunistic performance optimizations/fixes within the Java API which have already yielded noticable improvements.

 ## Synthetic JNI API Performance Benchmarks
-The synthetic benchmark repository contains JMH tests designed to isolate the Java to/from C++ interaction of a canonical data intensive Key/Value Store implemented in C++ with a Java (JNI) API layered on top.
+The synthetic benchmark repository contains tests designed to isolate the Java to/from C++ interaction of a canonical data intensive Key/Value Store implemented in C++ with a Java (JNI) API layered on top.

-Our `Get` tests consist of
- * Call from Java requesting a *value* for a *key* into a type of *buffer*
- * In C++, copy the required value into the buffer
- * Return to Java, and consume the buffer in Java

 JNI provides several mechanisms for allowing transfer of data between Java buffers and C++ buffers.
 These mechanisms are not trivial, because they require the JNI system to ensure that Java memory under the control of the JVM is not moved or garbage collected whilst it is being accessed outside the direct control of the JVM.